 An analysis of conflict presented as an opportunity to bring forth positive spiritual and social change in the context of the local church.
 A variety of conflict management techniques will be discussed and modeled.

-7V21 Studies in Leadership 1 to 3 sem. hrs.
+7V21 Studies in Leadership

 Features a detailed examination of a selected topic related to leadership for ministry.
 Course may be repeated for credit when the content varies.

 Maximum 9 hrs. credit.

 MENTORING (MENT)